zerolawtech/ZAP-Tech/docs/custodian.rst

 * **Inbound**: transfers from an investor into the Custodian contract.
 * **Outbound**: transfers from the Custodian contract to an investor's wallet.
-* **Internal**: transfers involving a change of beneficial ownership records within the Custodian contract.
+* **Internal**: transfers involving a change of ownership records within the Custodian contract.
 This is the only type of transfer that involves a change of ownership of the token.

 In order to perform these transfers, Custodian contracts interact with IssuingEntity and SecurityToken contracts via the following methods.
 None of these methods are user-facing; if you are only using the standard Custodian contracts within the protocol you can skip the rest of this section.